isc-bit-busters/RobotController/README.md

    cd AlphaPiZeroAgent
    ```

-2. Configure the XMPP settings in `docker-compose.yml`:
+2. Configure the XMPP settings in `docker-compose.yml`: (Leave as it is unless configured)
    ```yaml
    environment:
      XMPP_SERVER: "prosody"